aspose-tex/Aspose.TeX-API-References/english/java/com.aspose.tex/texoptions/_index.md

 ```

-Returns options for use in console application.
+Returns options for use in a console application.

 **Parameters:**
 | Parameter | Type | Description |